royankit11/Credit-Card-Fraud-Detection/README.md

 ### 3.1 Data Preprocessing

-  To prepare the dataset for our model, we need to do some data preprocessing.
-Since our data contains categorical features, we need to do encoding.
-We can use one-hot encoding for variables with only a few unique values, such as `ProductCD` or `DeviceType`.
-For high cardinality variables, like `card1` or `P_emaildomain`, we can use frequency encoding.
-This approach avoids the dimensionality explosion that would occur with one-hot encoding.
-We also need to standardize certain numeric values.
-Continuous variables such as `TransactionAmt` will be standardized so that they contribute equally to model training.
-This is particularly important for distance-based methods like **K-Means clustering** and **Isolation Forest** where consistent feature scales improve convergence.
-Lastly, we might need to do some minor feature engineering.
-For instance, extracting day of the week, hour, and weekend/weekday from `TransactionDT`.
-Additional engineered features may include aggregated statistics (e.g. number of transactions per card within a given time window) to capture patterns in user behavior.
+Preprocessing includes encoding, scaling, and light feature engineering.
+* **Encoding**: One-hot encoding for low-cardinality features (e.g., `ProductCD`, `DeviceType`) and frequency encoding for high-cardinality features (e.g., `card1`, `P_emaildomain`) to avoid dimensionality issues.
+* **Scaling**: Standardization for continuous variables like `TransactionAmt`, important for clustering and Isolation Forest.
+* **Feature Engineering**: Extracting day, hour, and weekend flags from timestamps; generating aggregate statistics such as transaction counts per card over time windows.

 ### 3.2 Supervised Learning

-  Our project will explore both supervised and unsupervised learning methods for fraud detection.
-For supervised learning, we will use classification models trained on the `isFraud` label. **Logistic Regression** will serve as a baseline due to its interpretability and ability to highlight which features most strongly influence fraud predictions. **Random Forest** will be applied to capture non-linear feature interactions and provide feature importance measures.
-We will also evaluate **Gradient Boosting**, which is well-suited for tabular, imbalanced data and often achieves good results in fraud detection tasks.
-Together, these models provide a balance between interpretability and predictive power.
+We evaluate multiple supervised models:
+* **Logistic Regression** as a baseline, providing interpretability and coefficients that highlight key risk factors.
+* **Random Forest** for capturing non-linear feature interactions and generating feature importance.
+* **Gradient Boosting**, well-suited for imbalanced tabular data and expected to deliver strong performance.

+Together, these methods balance interpretability with predictive power.

 ### 3.3 Unsupervised Learning

-  In addition to supervised learning, unsupervised methods will be incorporated to detect fraudulent behavior without relying solely on labeled data. **K-Means clustering** will group transactions into clusters, with outliers flagged as possible fraud cases when they deviate from typical spending behavior.
-We will also apply Isolation Forest, which isolates outliers in feature space and is particularly effective for rare-event detection.
-These methods reflect real-world fraud detection challenges, where many fraudulent transactions may remain unlabeled or unseen during training.
+To complement supervised approaches, we use unsupervised anomaly detection:
+* **K-Means clustering** groups transactions, flagging those far from cluster centers.
+* **Isolation Forest** isolates anomalies effectively in high-dimensional data.
+These methods reflect real-world challenges where fraudulent cases are underreported or unseen in training data.

 ## 4. Results and Discussion

 ### 4.1 Quantitive Metrics

 For this project, we’ll be using several metrics to evaluate our models.
 Precision will tell us the percentage of transactions flagged as fraud that are truly fraudulent, helping us avoid too many false positives.
 Recall will measure the percentage of actual fraud cases we manage to catch, since missing fraud is especially costly.
-Because there’s always a tradeoff between precision and recall, we’ll also use the F1-score to see how well the model balances the two.
+Because there’s always a tradeoff between precision and recall, we’ll also use the F1-score balance the two.
 Finally, the PR-AUC curve will give us a broader picture by showing how precision and recall change across different thresholds, which helps us understand how flexible and reliable the model is in practice.

 ### 4.2 Project Goals